Baxter Cytotoxic Contract Manufacturing Facility, Germany

 Cytotoxic manufacturing facility expansion

-The third phase of capacity expansion will boost the facility's resources that support processes from early-stage drug formulation to commercial scale-up, introduction and lifecycle management.
+The third phase of capacity expansion boosted the facility’s resources that support processes from early-stage drug formulation to commercial scale-up, introduction and lifecycle management.
 To increase manufacturing capacity of cytotoxic and other oncology therapies, a number of specialised capabilities at the facility were upgraded during the expansion.
 A large-scale lyophilisation unit was installed to increase the overall freeze-drying capacity of the facility.
 Freeze-drying supports a substantial part of the manufacturing business conducted at Halle.

 There is an advanced loading cart that transports products from one isolator to another.
 The fully automatic cart that travels around the facility with the help of sensors transports the cytotoxic vials from filling and loads the freeze driers automatically, without any human assistance.
 There is also a manually operative transfer system from LaCalhene that offers greater flexibility within the facility.